apache/incubator-kie-kogito-website/community.md

 If you have any questions, make sure to take a look at the [Kogito documentation](https://docs.jboss.org/kogito/release/latest/html_single/).

+### Examples

+Kogito can be used in many ways, so to help you get started, we provide a wide range of examples demonstrating from simple hello world to more advanced use cases using DMN, BPMN, KNative, Serverless Workflow and more.
+Head to [Kogito examples](https://github.com/kiegroup/kogito-examples/) repository in GitHub and start exploring.
+The team is constantly updating this repository with new and exciting features as they are added to Kogito.

 ### Discussions and Mailing list

 You can also ask questions on our mailing list.
 Join the Google group via email kogito-development+subscribe@googlegroups.com or by visiting the [Google Groups page](https://groups.google.com/d/forum/kogito-development).

+### Blog

+Follow helpful articles and posts on [Kie Blog](https://blog.kie.org/) presenting interesting use-cases and examples of Kogito in action.

 ### Chat